frodosghost/SoYoureGettingAWebsite/chapters/04-WhatAboutSEO.md

 ## The Long Term

-We see Search Engine Optimisation as a long-term goal, with no quick solutions.
+Search Engine Optimisation is a long-term investment, with no quick solutions.
 The risk is too great for getting good results too fast.
-By following the process below we aim to avoid the blacklist and build a great reputation for your website with search algorithms.
+By following the process below you can avoid the blacklist and build a great reputation for your website with search algorithms.

-* We make the code friendly for search engines to read what your site is saying, so the robots who browse your website, and there will be many, can help real people find what they are looking for;
+* Make the code friendly for search engines to read what your site is saying.
+This helps the robots who browse your website to find what they are looking for;
-* We encourage changes and updates to your website, so the search engine algorithms will think it is relevant to content for which people are searching;
+* Change and Update your website, so the search engine algorithms will think it is relevant to content for which people are searching;
-* The more your page is shared by people not associated with your business, the more the algorithms think it is relevant for people searching.
+* Write good content to engage people and help them to share it.

 [1]: https://www.google.com/competition/howgooglesearchworks.html "How Google Search Works"